Pensions and divorce

 In Scotland, historically the value of pension benefits could be offset as part of the financial settlement, though the ex-spouse had no direct access to the pension – there was no compulsion to allow for the pension value in sharing the assets for England, Wales or Northern Ireland.
 The 1985 Act set out the principles to be applied, sharing the value of matrimonial property and factors to be taken into account.

-Only assets accrued during the marriage (or civil partnership) are taken into account in Scotland, whereas all assets are taken into account elsewhere in the UK.
+Currently (see last updated date above) only assets accrued during the marriage (or civil partnership) are taken into account in Scotland, whereas all assets are taken into account elsewhere in the UK.

 Pensions Act 1995

 Before the Pensions Act 1995, the only way of taking account of the value of pension benefits was by offsetting.
-The 1995 Act brought in earmarking orders., now known as attachment orders in England, Wales and Northern Ireland.
+The 1995 Act brought in earmarking orders, now known as attachment orders in England, Wales and Northern Ireland.

 This Act gave courts in England, Wales, Scotland and Northern Ireland the power to earmark pensions for divorces petitioned (legally started) on or after: